 One research study examined 51 menopausal women who were provided with a high phytoestrogen diet over six weeks.
 The participants showed a decreased in symptoms including hot flashes, night sweats, and flushing (3).

-Try this delicious Flaxseed Pudding Parfait as an excellent breakfast or snack option to help you incorporate more phytoestrogens into your diet!
+Try this delicious Cinnamon Flax Pudding Parfait as an excellent breakfast or snack option to help you incorporate more phytoestrogens into your diet!

 Consume More Fruits And Vegetables